Current Ministry Location-Maryknoll Sisters Center-Maryknoll, NY

 Sister Genie worked in Malaysia where she met a Spanish missionary community who did missionary work in Africa.
 She joined the Augustinian Sisters of Our Lady of Consolation where she stayed for four years.
 She left the Augustinian Sisters and became a lay missioner with the Missionary Community of St. Paul the Apostle in Turkana, Kenya, east Africa and worked in a feeding program caring for four- to six-year-olds in a nursery.
 She then returned to her hometown to volunteer as a catechist and assisted in organizing and animating the youth.

-Sister Genie Natividad entered Maryknoll on August 11, 2007, after completing a live-in experience in various Maryknoll Sisters’ houses in the Philippines.
-She spent two years in our Chicago orientation house, studying part time at the Catholic Theological Union and doing part-time ministry, first with mentally challenged people and then in prison ministry with women and men at the Cook County Juvenile Detention Center.
+Sister Genie entered the Maryknoll Sisters on August 11, 2007, after completing a live-in experience in various Maryknoll Sisters’ houses in the Philippines.
+Then, she spent two years in the Sisters’ Chicago orientation house, studying part time at the Catholic Theological Union and doing part-time ministry, first with mentally challenged people and then in prison ministry with young women and men at the Cook County Juvenile Detention Center.
 She pronounced First Vows August 9, 2009 at the Sisters’ Center, NY and Final Vows September 11, 2016 also at the Sisters Center.